41. Fire chief 👨🚒

 17. Astronaut 👩🚀

 How's this for an out-of-this-world career path?
-The money can seem astronomical, too!
+The money can be astronomical, too!

 16. Graphic designer

-Graphic designers use their artistic talents, computer technology and more traditional media (like painting and drawing) to create illustrations for advertising, book covers, websites and more.
+Graphic designers use their artistic talents, computer technology and more traditional forms of media (such as painting and drawing) to create illustrations for advertising, book covers, websites and more.

-Most graphic designers work for corporations, though 1 out of every 5 is self-employed, according to the Bureau of Labor Statistics.
+Most graphic designers work for corporations, though one in five are self-employed, according to the Bureau of Labor Statistics.

 Graphic designers use a variety of media to create illustrations for advertising, book covers, websites and more.